Last reviewed: by KINS Researcher Emily

 Book a Discovery Call →

-If you already wear an Apple Watch: the HRV data is directional but not optimized — buy a Polar H10 for $90 and pair it with the Elite HRV app when you want better numbers.
+If you already own an Apple Watch, the HRV data is directional but not optimized for trend tracking.
+Our recommendation: add a Polar H10 for $90 and pair it with the Elite HRV app when you want real numbers.
+Use the Apple Watch for everything else.

 A few honest limitations across all four: